-On arrival at the landfill site, all vehicles carrying waste should report to the landfill site office and sign in.
-The landfill operator will then direct them to either the PRF and indicate the appropriate location to discharge their load or direct to the bulky waste cell.
-The landfill operator may also provide additional instructions which may be necessary for the safe operation of the landfill.
+On arrival at the landfill site, all vehicles carrying waste should report to the Landfill Manager, who will then direct them to either the PRF and indicate the appropriate location to discharge their load or direct to the bulky waste cell.
+The Landfill Manager may also provide additional instructions which may be necessary for the safe operation of the landfill.

-The landfill operator may log the following information for each delivery of waste by a public body or commercial operator:
+The Landfill Manager may log the following information for any delivery of waste by a public body or commercial operator:

 - Date and time of delivery;

-- Truck registration number;
+- Vehicle registration number;

 - Identity of the waste producer;

 - Estimation of volume of waste; and

 - Type of waste verified by visual inspection.